My decades of award-winning professional stills photography were an excellent platform from which to begin telling stories in video.

 It turned out there wasn’t room for the jib stand at the back of the room after all, so I wound up just moving from place to place back there using a long lens while four un-manned, static cameras captured continuous footage.
 By the time I found out there wasn’t room for the jib, I’d already built the steerable head and adapted the remote focus and zoom motors.

 Jan Schultz Creates Hole Notes (19 minutes):

-Jan Schultz is a metal sculptor.
-She wanted some way of demonstrating her creative process to those who come to her studio tours.
+Jan Schultz is a Colorado artist.
+For years she did metal sculpture and wanted some way of demonstrating her creative process to those who come to her studio tours.
 It would be dangerous for people to be near her as she cuts, grinds and welds, so she asked me to make a video which followed her as she created one of her sculptures.